Feedback Dialogues / Feedbackdialoge

 What about conflict?

-Within the context of a leadership dialogue we are able to openly name and discuss conflicts to then move towards resolution and growth.
-Conflicts become opportunities to connect in a meaningful way, and finally redefine processes and relationships, opening up to new chances.
+Conflicts often form the basis of growth and development.
+Within the context of a feedback dialogue we are able to openly name and discuss conflicts to then move towards resolution and growth.
+Conflicts are opportunities to connect in a meaningful way, and finally redefine processes and relationships, opening up to new chances.
 And although obviously not all conflicts can be solved during the dialogue, they can (and should) be brought out into the open and a commitment made by all involved to work towards their resolution.

-One of the major roles of the moderator is to ensure and sustain trust, respect, appreciation (and humor) throughout the dialogue for both sides.
+One of the major roles of the coach is to ensure and sustain trust, respect, appreciation (and humor) throughout the dialogue for all participants.
 This can engender surprising empathetic feelings, which, by the way, form the basis of the strong relationships needed to create sustainable and crisis-proof teams.